lsu-ddem/pathways-site/content/1_IntroToCoding/2_MakingThings_Happen/1_Lesson_1/index.md

 ![](/images/uploads/multiple_test_explanation.png)

 We can now make one final modification to our embedded code and change our If/Else Statement into an If/Else If Statement!
 In this version below, we've divided the screen vertically into three equal sections and designed three test/result pairs to chain together.
 Each of these tests is comprised of multiple sub-conditionals: they all start by checking to see if mouseIsPressed contains "true", and they all ask for additional conditions to be simultaneously satisfied through the use of the && operator.
-Based on the portion of the canvas our mouse's X location falls within, we will either draw a teal square, a pink square, or a peach circle.
+Based on the portion of the canvas our mouse's Y location falls within, we will either draw a teal square, a pink square, or a peach circle.
 As always, he code outside of the If Statement continues to run regardless:

-{{% codepen 600 zaGpgp%}}
+{{% codepen 900 zaGpgp%}}

 {{% notice warning %}}